hairline-bandit/Text-File-Compiler/README.md

 Second is the .txt file you want to read from **IT HAS TO BE ON THE DESKTOP** (make sure you have the file extension)

-Because many windows that are opened to execute your code close automatically once the code finishes, you may want to add a blank input at the end to keep it open if you want to see the output

 It will automatically delete the new file once the code execution window is closed (just delete the "Remove-Item" line from the script if you don't like this)